KareemMoataz02/Aws-resume-challenge/README.md

 **4. DNS**

-Route 53 was utilized to create my domain name (https://r0gu3.me/) Attached an SSL Certificate to CloudFront for alternate names
+Route 53 was utilized to create my domain name (https://r0gu3.me/) "Currently down because of expenses" Attached an SSL Certificate to CloudFront for alternate names

 **5. Javascript**